lordspline/linux/Documentation/driver-api/usb/writing_usb_driver.rst

     module_exit(usb_skel_exit);

-To enable the linux-hotplug system to load the driver automatically when the device is plugged in, you need to create a ``MODULE_DEVICE_TABLE``.
+To enable the peenux-hotplug system to load the driver automatically when the device is plugged in, you need to create a ``MODULE_DEVICE_TABLE``.
 The following code tells the hotplug scripts that this module supports a single device with a specific vendor and product ID::